-Like many urban authorities when undertaking largescale developments, Graz has to reconcile its long-term investment planning with the shorter-term planning of private companies.
+Like many urban authorities which undertake large-scale developments, Graz has had to reconcile its long-term investment planning with the shorter-term planning of private companies.
 Thus when negotiating with private industry concerns to tap into their excess heat potential the city had to develop innovative business models, for example the industrial waste heat contract agreed with Sappi paper factory.
-The excess heat from the plant located in a neighbouring municipality 9km away - now contributes up to 150,000 MWh of heat, or 15%, of the Graz's district heating system needs.
+The excess heat from the plant - located in a neighbouring municipality 9km away - now contributes up to 150,000 MWh of heat, or 15%, of the Graz's district heating system needs.